dhoat30/inspiry1.2/wp-content/plugins/geodir_advance_search_filters/readme.txt

 2. Activate the plugin "GeoDirectory Advance Search Filters" through the 'Plugins' menu in WordPress

 == Changelog ==

+= 2.1.0.1 =
+* Change Jquery doc ready to pure JS doc ready so jQuery can be loaded without render blocking  - CHANGED
+* Price range field is not working properly with bootstrap style - FIXED

+= 2.1.0.0 =
+* Changes for AyeCode UI compatibility - CHANGED

 = 2.0.1.2 =
 * Web accessibility compatibility changes - CHANGED